-The implementation of large scale social restriction in response to COVID-19, has had an inevitable impact on retail businesses.
+The implementation of large scale social restriction in response to COVID-19, has had an inevitable impact on retail businesses in both Indonesia and the Philippines.
 Like many business owners, you might be wondering how to keep your business running when customers are unable to visit your physical stores.
 Given the situation, it’s the perfect time to bring your business online.

 In this article, we will share how you can build your own eCommerce store and simply integrate with Xendit to provide a seamless shopping experience for your customers.